jeffreykegler/old_kollos/notes/misc/strand.md

 be used.
-There are many ways in which strand parsing can be used, but
-The archetypal case is that where we are parsing from left-to-right, breaking the parse up at arbitrary "split points", and winding pairs of strands together as
+There are many ways in which strand parsing can be used, but the archetypal case is that where we are parsing from left-to-right, breaking the parse up at arbitrary "split points", and winding pairs of strands together as